eggburg/hacker101_CTF_Encrypted_Pastebin/README.md

 python3 main.py '<URL_GENERATED_BY_THE_CTF_PROBLEM>'
 ```

+It took my virtual machine around 11 minutes to finish.

 Below is a sample of the script input and output.

 Note that I shielded my flags from the below output.
 You should be able to see yours correctly after running the script.

 ```